 I hadn’t intended to build a business from Phoenix but when I took a closer look at the commission package that Phoenix offer I realised that building a team and getting to the level of business bonuses was entirely doable.
 It wasn’t a requirement, no one would try and make me do it but it looked achievable.
 So if you are looking for a business, not just some free cards for yourself, there is that option too.

-Don’t I have to have team members to make money?
+Do I need team members to make money?

 There are two ways you can earn money with Phoenix; profit from sales and commission from the volume of sales your team do.
 You don’t have to do both it’s your choice and there are no targets for either.
 You decide what you want.
 I wanted an income from it!